Order-Constrained Spectral Causality for Multivariate Time Series: Experimental Results

 Table~\ref{tab:nonlinear} compares linear Granger causality with order-constrained spectral causality under a nonlinear lag-localized alternative in which the target depends quadratically on the source.

-Linear Granger tests exhibit rejection rates near the nominal level, reflecting correct behavior under misspecification.
-In contrast, the proposed framework achieves near-perfect power when a nonlinear embedding is used, demonstrating that causal detection is not tied to linear predictability and validating the generality of the operator-based definition.
+Linear Granger tests exhibit rejection rates near the nominal level, reflecting correct behavior under misspecification: the linear projection of the target onto lagged source values captures no predictive content when the dependence is purely quadratic.
+In contrast, the proposed framework achieves near-perfect power when a nonlinear embedding is used (here, a quadratic feature map as discussed in Section~\ref{subsec:nonlinear_extensions}), demonstrating that causal detection is not tied to linear predictability.

+This result validates the generality of the operator-based definition (Definition~\ref{def:ocsc}) and the distinctness theorem (Theorem~\ref{thm:granger_coincidence_main} and its counterpart in Section~\ref{subsec:granger}): order-constrained spectral causality strictly generalizes linear Granger causality by detecting directional deformation of second-order dependence geometry beyond linear predictability, while remaining fully compatible with Granger causality under classical assumptions.
+The formal equivalence in the scalar case is recorded in Supplement~\ref{app:operator_theory} (Section~\ref{app:granger_equivalence}).
+The framework can therefore serve as a nonlinear extension of Granger-type monitoring by replacing the feature maps in Algorithm~\ref{alg:ocsc} without modifying the inferential procedure or the asymptotic guarantees established in Supplement~\ref{app:asymptotic_theory}.

-\subsection{Latent Confounding and Conditional Residualization}
+\subsubsection{Latent Confounding and Conditional Residualization}

-Finally, Table~\ref{tab:confounding} studies robustness to latent confounding using a model in which an unobserved process affects both source and target components.
+Table~\ref{tab:confounding} studies robustness to latent confounding using a model in which an unobserved process affects both source and target components.
 Conditional residualization on the confounder reduces spurious detection when no direct effect is present and preserves power when a direct causal effect exists.

-These results empirically support the scope statements in Appendix~A: order-constrained spectral causality is not equivalent to interventional causality, but conditional analysis provides a principled mechanism for mitigating confounding within the second-order operator framework.
-We now turn from controlled simulations to an empirical application.
+These results empirically support the scope statements in Appendix~\ref{app:scope} (Propositions~\ref{prop:not-sufficient} and~\ref{prop:not-necessary}): order-constrained spectral causality is not equivalent to interventional causality, but conditional analysis provides a principled mechanism for mitigating confounding within the second-order operator framework.
+The unconditional test correctly detects the confounded association (rejection rate $0.995$ under $\theta_{\mathrm{direct}}=0$), while the conditional test substantially reduces this to $0.765$, demonstrating that residualization attenuates but does not eliminate spurious detection when the confounder is observed.
+When a direct effect is present ($\theta_{\mathrm{direct}}=0.25$), both conditional and unconditional tests maintain near-perfect power.

+The formal justification for residualization within the operator framework is provided in Supplement~\ref{app:implementation} (Proposition~\ref{prop:E_projection}), which establishes that all well-posedness, consistency, and spectral stability results carry over to the residualized construction.
+The invariance of the whitened cross-operator's singular values under orthogonal transformations of the feature spaces (Supplement~\ref{app:implementation}, Proposition~\ref{prop:E_whiten}) ensures that the conditional test inherits the same spectral properties as the unconditional version.